RanjithMahadevan/devopstask/README.md

  * installation procedure:https://learn.hashicorp.com/terraform/getting-started/install.html
  * Variables should be popullated in variables.tf file in the root path,please refer example/README.md for  variables information.

  Module execution steps:
-            Ensure that you have installed terraform version 12 on your machine
+ * Ensure that you have installed terraform version 12 on your machine
-            switch your cli or git bash to code root path and ececute the following command
+ * switch your cli or git bash to code root path and ececute the following command
-                    * terraform -v    - (to ensure version)
+ * erraform -v    - (to ensure version)
  * terraform init  - (to initialize modules & necessary terraform plugins)
  * terraform plan  - (to verify the list of resource that will be provision and ensure no errors in code)
  * terraform apply -auto-approve - to create a resourse defined in code
  * terraform destroy -target=module.instance.aws_instance.dock -auto-approve - To terminate Ec2 instance alone, so that other resources like s3 bucket, kms, IAM role etc.. will be exist.

         note: "module.instance.aws_instance.doc" is specfic to ec2 instance resource defined in the module.
             To provision the Ec2 instance again, execute "terraform apply -auto-approve"